-There are a lot of great things to subscribe to in this world we live in.
-The Daily Beast is one of them.
+There are a lot of great things to subscribe to in this world we live in, especially now (The Daily Beast is one of them).
 But there are others too, besides news outlets.
 Actually, it turns out, there is kind of a subscription service for just about anything.
 I hadn’t really considered any, but now with this whole social distancing thing, I’ve tried a few and have discovered they are pretty amazing.
 Whether you’re a coffee dork, a wine snob, a foodie, a bookworm, or whatever else you might be, there is likely a subscription service for you.
 Here are some of our favorites.

 FOR COFFEE NERDS

 What I love about Trade is that it’s perfect for any level of coffee person.
 The quiz asks questions like, “how do you make your coffee at home,” so the algorithm will recommend coffees that are suited both to your palate and your brew style.
 They also allow you to choose if you want your coffee ground (and specify the grind level) or whole bean, which is a lovely touch.

 FOR TEA DRINKERS

 If you’re not a coffee drinker, odds are you like tea.
 Odds are if you don’t like tea you haven’t found the right tea.
 Sips By is perfect for the novice tea drinker and the experienced.
 What I always hate, for example, is that I have to buy like 30 bags of one tea and then I’m stuck drinking it for a month.
 With Sips By, you get a personalized tea subscription with a variety of different flavors, and an education that involves lessons on brews and styles.